We are accepting new cases

 Taking too much semaglutide or developing semaglutide complications can result in death.
 Patients could also die if they experience some of the more severe side effects reported with on-label and off-label use of Ozempic.
 These could include hypoglycemia, seizures and certain types of cancers.

-Some severe potential side effects that may be connected to Ozempic and could lead to death include:
+Severe potential side effects that may be connected to Ozempic and could lead to death include:

 • Cancer: The Ozempic warning label describes the risk of "possible thyroid tumors, including cancer."
 In clinical trials, Ozempic caused thyroid cancer in animals, which may indicate it can cause an increased risk of thyroid cancer in humans.
 This risk is disclosed on the Ozempic label.